-- (a) A contract for personal services is any contract which calls for specialized skill, knowledge or resources in the application of highly technical or scientific expertise, or the exercise of professional, artistic or management discretion or judgment.
-Contracts for personal services are not public contracts as defined by Oregon law and these rules, and are not subject to competitive procurement requirements. - (b) Personal services contracts may include, but are not limited to, the following: - (1) Contracts for services performed as an independent contractor, including but not limited to the services of an accountant; attorney; architectural or land use planning consultant; physician or dentist; registered professional engineer; appraiser or surveyor; passenger aircraft pilot; aerial photographer; timber cruiser; data processing consultant or broadcaster. - (2) Contracts for services as an artist in the performing or fine arts, including but not limited to persons identified as photographer, film maker, painter, weaver, or sculptor. - (3) Contracts for services of a specialized, creative and research-oriented, noncommercial nature. - (4) Contracts for services as a consultant. - (5) Contracts for educational services. - (6) An agent of record to perform insurance services in connection with insurance contracts. - (c) The City may enter into a personal services contract when selecting an independent contractor for a personal services contractor on the basis of qualifications, rather than price, would most likely meet the City's needs, result in satisfactory contract performance and provide optimal value for the City. - (d) Selection Procedures.
-The Board shall use an RFP selection procedure where the estimated contract price will be \$50,000.00 or more.
-For any personal services contract where the estimated contract price will be less than \$50,000.00, but more than \$25,000.00, at least three proposals shall be solicited by the Director from qualified contractors.
-Any personal services contract with a contract price of \$25,000.00 or less may be directly negotiated with the contractor.
+- (42) Contracts for services performed as an independent contractor, including but not limited to the services of an accountant; attorney; architectural or land use planning consultant; physician or dentist; registered professional engineer; appraiser or surveyor; passenger aircraft pilot; aerial photographer; timber cruiser; data processing consultant or broadcaster. - (2) Contracts for services as an artist in the performing or fine arts, including but not limited to persons identified as photographer, film maker, painter, weaver, or sculptor. - (33) Contracts for services of a specialized, creative and research-oriented, noncommercial nature. - (4) Contracts for services as a consultant.

+- (54) Contracts for educational services. - (65) An agent of record to perform insurance services in connection with insurance contracts. - (c) The City may enter into a personal services contract when selecting an independent contractor for a personal services contractor on the basis of qualifications, rather than price, would most likely meet the City's needs, result in satisfactory contract performance and provide optimal value for the City. - (d) Selection Procedures.
+The Board shall use an Request for Qualification (RFQ) or Request for Proposal (RFP) RFP selection procedure where the estimated contract price will be more than \$7550,000.00, 000.00 or more.
+For any personal services contract where the estimated contract price will be less in excess ofthan \$5025,000.00, but more than and up to \$25,000.00\$, at least three informal proposals shall be solicited by the Director from qualified contractors.
+Any personal services contract with a contract price of \$2525,000.00 or less, a department head may be directly negotiated with the consultant or contractor.
 Notwithstanding any provision in this subsection, the Director may enter into personal services contracts, without formal or informal solicitation, if an emergency exists. - (e) Protest Procedures.
 Every proposer who submits a proposal shall be notified of contract award.
 Any proposer who claims to be adversely affected by the selection of a competing proposer shall have five business days after receiving notification to submit written protest.
 To be adversely affected, the proposer must demonstrate that all higher-ranked proposers were ineligible for selection.
 No protest submitted after the deadline for submitting a protest shall be considered.
 The Director shall have authority to resolve a written protest.
-No formal protest is available for any contract under \$25,000.00.

-Section 20.
-Direct Appointment Procedure for Personal Services Contracts.

-- (a) A qualified consultant may be appointed directly from: - (1) a Local Board of Contract Review's current list of consultants. - (2) another public contracting agency's current list of consultants, pursuant to an intergovernmental agreement entered into in accordance with ORS Chapter 190. - (3) among all consultants offering the necessary services that the Director can reasonably locate under the circumstances. - (4) among all the consultants responding to an RFP if the direct appointment is undertaken pursuant to Subsection b(3) of this Section. - (b) The direct appointment procedure may be used when: - (1) circumstances which could not reasonably have been foreseen create a substantial risk of loss, damage, interruption of services, or threat to the public health or safety and require the prompt performance of services to remedy the situation; or - (2) the estimated cost of services for the Project does not exceed \$50,000 and twelve percent (12%) of the construction cost of the Project for architectural services or twenty percent (20%) of the construction cost of the Project for engineering services; or
+No formal protest is available for any contract under \$25,000.00. - Section 20.
+Direct Appointment Procedure for Personal Services Contracts. - (a) A qualified consultant may be appointed directly from: - (1) a Local Board of Contract Review's current list of consultants. - (2) another public contracting agency's current list of consultants, pursuant to an intergovernmental agreement entered into in accordance with ORS Chapter 190. - (3) among all consultants offering the necessary services that the Director can reasonably locate under the circumstances. - (4) among all the consultants responding to an RFQ/RFP if the direct appointment is undertaken pursuant to Subsection b(3) of this Section. - (b) The direct appointment procedure may be used when: - (1) circumstances which could not reasonably have been foreseen create a substantial risk of loss, damage, interruption of services, or threat to the public health or safety and require the prompt performance of services to remedy the situation; or

+(2) the estimated cost of services for the Project does not exceed \$5075,000 and twelve percent (12%) of the construction cost of the Project for architectural services or twenty percent (20%) of the construction cost of the Project for engineering services; or